gpanders/vim-oldfiles/README.md

 Oldfiles.vim also allows you to filter the output of `:oldfiles`.
-For example, you can filter out Vim help docs, Git commit message files, or anything else that you don't want to populate the recent files list.
+For example, you can filter out Vim help docs, Git commit message files, or anything else that you don't want to see in the oldfiles list.

-Most importantly, Oldfiles.vim keeps the `v:oldfiles` variable up to date as you use Vim, so when you open a new buffer you will see it at the top of your recent files list.
+Most importantly, Oldfiles.vim keeps the `v:oldfiles` variable up to date as you use Vim, so when you open a new buffer you will see it at the top of the oldfiles list.

 ## Usage

-Use `:Oldfiles` to view your recent files in a new buffer.
+Use `go` in Normal mode or `:Oldfiles` to view your recent files in a new buffer.
 Press `Enter` on a file name to visit that file, `R` to reload the buffer, and `q` to close the buffer.

-You can also use `:Oldfiles {pattern}` to only show files matching that pattern.
+You can also use `:Oldfiles {pattern}` to only show files matching that pattern, or `:Oldfiles! {pattern}` to only show files that do not match that pattern.

 Other than the mappings listed above, the Oldfiles buffer is just a normal Vim buffer, so all other Vim commands work as expected.

-See `:h oldfiles` for more information.
+See `:h Oldfiles` for more information.

 ## Installation

 ### Manual

+If your version of Vim supports packages (`has('packages')` returns `1`), simply clone this repository to `~/.vim/pack/gpanders/start/vim-oldfiles`.

-Copy the `plugin` and `doc` directories into your Vim runtime folder (`$HOME/.vim` on macOS/Unix, `$HOME/vimfiles` on Windows) and run `:helptags ALL` to generate help tags.
-Use `:help :Oldfiles` to view the help docs.
+Otherwise, copy the `plugin` and `doc` directories into your Vim runtime folder (`$HOME/.vim` on macOS/Unix, `$HOME/vimfiles` on Windows) and run `:helptags ALL` to generate help tags.
+Use `:help Oldfiles` to view the help docs.

 ### Pathogen